gcodd/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+I initially really struggled with this assignment.
+I think I was overthinking it too much and doubting my abilities.
+I did a decent amount of object oriented programming in the intro course I took at another school over the summer.
+My previous experience definitely both helped and hurt me.
+I spent too long thinking about all the things I could potentially do to make the code really nice and pretty which slowed me down a lot.
+Once I reminded myself of the tools I already have, I was able to complete the assignment relatively quickly.
+I was initially really tripped up by the use of a dictionary to store information about the computer.
+But then i realized a dictionary is just an object and I could replace the use of a dictionary with object instantiation.
+Then I thought to myself, "Duh, Grace!
+That's the whole point of this assignment!"
+Anyway, in the future I would spend less time convincing myself of what I don't know and more time reminding myself of what I DO know.